Saalbach-Hinterglemm, Austria: Family Ski Guide

 Planning Your Trip

-- Train option: Rail to Salzburg Hauptbahnhof, then onward bus or regional train.
-One family reviewer noted having to sprint for platform 6 at Salzburg station, allow 30+ minutes for connections with children and ski bags
+- Train: Rail to Salzburg Hauptbahnhof, then bus or regional train.
+Allow 30+ minutes for connections with children and ski bags

-- Self-drive advantage: A rental car opens up the ALPIN CARD's full range, Zell am See is 30 minutes away, and the Kitzsteinhorn glacier at Kaprun is under an hour.
-You'll need an Austrian Autobahn vignette (motorway toll sticker), available at border petrol stations
+A rental car opens up the ALPIN CARD's full range.
+Zell am See is 30 minutes away, and the Kitzsteinhorn glacier at Kaprun is under an hour.
+You will need an Austrian Autobahn vignette (motorway toll sticker), available at border petrol stations.

-- Smartest family move: Arrive Saturday to align with Sunday ski school starts.
-Austrian ski schools run Sunday to Friday as standard, and Saalbach's high-season group lessons lock to that schedule
+The smartest family move: arrive Saturday to align with Sunday ski school starts.
+Austrian ski schools run Sunday to Friday as standard, and Saalbach's high-season group lessons lock to that schedule.
+Families arriving by air should know that Saturday airport transfers from Salzburg sell out weeks in advance during February half-term, so book your shuttle before booking your flights.

-- Best warm-up stop: Slope-side huts double as post-ski hot-chocolate stations, your kids won't want to leave.
-Get there by 3 pm before the après-ski crowd converts them into something louder
+- Mountain hut hot chocolate: Slope-side huts double as post-ski warm-up stations.
+Get there by 3 pm before the apres-ski crowd converts them into something louder

-- Groceries: Small supermarkets in Saalbach and Hinterglemm cover self-catering basics.
-Stock up on arrival day, prices are standard resort-level, meaning 20-30% above valley-town rates
+Small supermarkets in Saalbach and Hinterglemm cover self-catering basics.
+Stock up on arrival day.
+Prices are standard resort-level, meaning 20 to 30% above valley-town rates.

 Winter hiking and snowshoeing routes exist but are not the reason to choose this resort.
 The mountain itself is the main event.